squid-cache/squid-cache.github.io/SquidFaq/SquidLogs.rst

   * Respect the privacy of your clients when publishing results.
   * Keep logs unavailable unless anonymized.
 Most countries have laws on privacy protection, and some even on how long you are legally allowed to keep certain kinds of information.
   * Rotate and process log files at least once a day.
-Even if you don't process the log files, they will grow quite large, see [#my_log_files_get_very_big!
-My log files get very big!]
+Even if you don't process the log files, they will grow quite large, see ''My log files get very big'' above here.
 If you rely on processing the log files, reserve a large enough partition solely for log files.
   * Keep the size in mind when processing.
 It might take longer to process log files than to generate them!
   * Limit yourself to the numbers you are interested in.
 There is data beyond your dreams available in your log file, some quite obvious, others by combination of different views.
 Here are some examples for figures to watch:
     * The hosts using your cache.